 Docker containers only run as long as the command is active, so once

 hello finished running, the container stopped.
-Consequently, when we look at active processes, the column headers will appear, but the
+Consequently, when you look at active processes, the column headers will appear, but the

 hello-world container won’t be listed because it’s not running.

 OutputCONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES

 You can see the container information, which you’ll need in the next step, by using the